H4tch/hugo-plus/docs/components/breadcrumbs.md

 ### Parameters
 * components.breadcrumbs - Enable/Disable the breadcrumbs
 * Breadcrumbs Parameters
-	* append_current_page - Whether the page that the breadcrumbs is rendered on should be appended at the end.
+	* append_content_page - Whether the page that the breadcrumbs is rendered on should be appended at the end.
 Defaults to `true`
 * Breadcrumbs Item Parameters
 	* breadcrumbs.item.title - Text to display for the breadcrumb